bberka/Modmail.NET/README.md

 (NOT IMPLEMENTED) `/modmail toggle-take-feedback`: Toggle taking feedback after closing tickets

+`/modmail set-greeting-message (string* message)`: Set the greeting message for the modmail bot

+`/modmail set-closing-message (string* message)`: Set the closing message for the modmail bot

+`/modmail view-greeting-message`: View the greeting message for the modmail bot

+`/modmail view-closing-message`: View the closing message for the modmail bot

 ## Ticket Group Slash Commands
 `/ticket close (string reason)`: Close a ticket